Understanding Various Type of USB Chargers/Cables.

 USB Cables come in many different forms, shapes and sizes, over the period they have evolved and gotten smaller, changed it shape and style to improvise its efficiency for the users.
 The USB Cables come for various purposes such as Data Cable, Charging, PTP Transfer, Data Feeding, etc.

-What is a USB-A Cable?
+What is a Type A Charger?

 USB Type-A connectors, are flat and rectangular in shape.
 Type A is the first and original USB connector and is the most recognized USB connector.
 Every charging cable out there has got a USB A Port, however the use of USB A to USB A Cable has reduced over time.
 This type of cable is used for only data transfer purpose and its use case is restricted to computers, personal tech and laptop only.